 You can send an email to express your interest in joining by heading to our Contact Page and clicking “Interested in Joining”.
 We will get back to you quickly to discuss with you the process of becoming a Freemason.

 Freemasonry world-wide has a proud and colourful history dating back many centuries.

-Our 19 Craft Lodges and 6 Royal Arch Chapters continue to attract members from all aspects of Manx life, with the professions being represented from the retail and manufacturing industries; the clergy and civil service alongside men from the construction trades; bricklayers; carpenters and plumbers who maintain links with operative stone-masons, the ancient forebears of Freemasonry.
+Our 19 Craft Lodges and six Royal Arch Chapters continue to attract members from all aspects of Manx life: the professions being represented, retail and manufacturing industries; the clergy and civil service, alongside men from the construction trades.
+We have bricklayers, carpenters and plumbers who maintain links with operative stone-masons, the ancient forebears of Freemasonry.

-I am privileged to be the 13th Right Worshipful Provincial Grand Master following a distinguished succession which started with Sir John Senhouse Goldie-Taubman, Speaker of the House of Keys, and includes Lieutenant Governors, several Deemsters (our High Court Judges) and an Archdeacon, a humbling yet inspiring challenge for this mere Chartered Surveyor, but I can claim an association with operative masonry!
+I am privileged to be the 13th Right Worshipful Provincial Grand Master following a distinguished succession which started with Sir John Senhouse Goldie-Taubman, Speaker of the House of Keys.
+They include Lieutenant Governors, several Deemsters (the Isle of Man’s High Court Judges) and an Archdeacon.
+They are a humbling yet inspiring challenge for this mere Chartered Surveyor but I can claim an association with operative masonry!

-Conscious that we are in and of our community, a community which has evolved and changed dramatically over recent years, we are actively cementing our established relationships with all sectors of the island, particularly in which we have a common interest in contributing to the well-being of both individuals and wider society in which we live.
+Conscious that we are in and of our community, which has evolved and changed dramatically over recent years, we are actively cementing our established relationships with all sectors of the island, particularly those in which we have a common interest: contributing to the well-being of individuals and wider society in which we live.

-For visiting Freemasons wishing to attend one of our Lodges or the many other Masonic orders active on the Isle of Man, the appropriate contacts are listed and you are assured of a warm Manx welcome in the best traditions of true fellowship.
+For visiting Freemasons wishing to attend one of our Lodges or the many other Masonic orders active on the Isle of Man, the appropriate contacts are listed.
+You are assured of a warm Manx welcome in the best traditions of true fellowship.